MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-report-builder.md

 ## Install Report Builder with Microsoft Endpoint Configuration Manager

- An administrator can use Microsoft Endpoint Configuration Manager to push Report Builder to your computer.
+ Administrators can use Microsoft Endpoint Configuration Manager to push Report Builder to your computer.
 To learn how to use specific software to install Report Builder with Configuration Manager, see [Microsoft Endpoint Configuration Manager documentation](/configmgr/).

 > [!IMPORTANT]
 > Windows Vista and Windows 7 security features require elevated permissions to run command line operations and prompt for permission to run the command line.
 The installation is not silent.
 To make the installation silent, you need to run the command line as an administrator.